 - Mid-morning we will embark on a 6 mile RT hike to photograph Lower Calf Creek Falls before returning to town for lunch.

-- Early afternoon we will head out into the Dixie National Forest on Pine Canyon Road to Posy Lake for fall aspen photos.
+- Early afternoon we will head out into the Dixie National Forest on Pine Canyon Road to Posy Lake.

 - Then it is on to Hells Backbone for sunset photos.

 Day 5 – Friday, September 17, 2021

 - Our final sunrise will take us to slick rock bluffs along the Burr Trail.